nanoc/nanoc.app/content/docs/3-getting-started.md

 Requirements
 ------------

 This tutorial requires [kramdown](http://kramdown.rubyforge.org/).
 Kramdown is a Ruby implementation of [Markdown](http://daringfireball.net/projects/markdown/), which allows you to write HTML in a easy-to-use plain text format.
-If you haven't used Markdown before, don't fear—it's quite easy to use.
+If you haven’t used Markdown before, don’t fear—it’s quite easy to use.
 To install kramdown, jump to your terminal and type:

 <pre title="Installing kramdown"><span class="prompt">%</span> <kbd>gem install kramdown</kbd></pre>